Luca Barbarossa

-Luca Barbarossa (born 15 April 1961, Rome) is an Italian singer-songwriter who has released 12 albums since 1981, and is known for his participation in the 1988 Eurovision Song Contest.
+Luca Barbarossa (born 15 April 1961) is an Italian singer-songwriter who has released 12 albums since 1981, and is known for his participation in the 1988 Eurovision Song Contest.

 Early career

 In 1980, Barbarossa won the Castrocaro Music Festival, where he was spotted by a producer for the Fonit-Cetra record company, who signed him to a recording contract.
 As the Castrocaro winner, he was eligible to compete in the 1981 San Remo Festival, where he finished fourth with the self-penned song "Roma spogliata".
 His first self-titled album was released in the same year, and he toured as support act to Riccardo Cocciante.
 The album, and the singles released from it, were not notably successful and relations soured with Fonit-Cetra, leading to Barbarossa's departure from the label.
 He signed with the Italian division of the CBS label, where the decision was taken to try to establish him as a singles artist before releasing an album.
 In 1986, he again participated in the San Remo Festival with "Via Margutta", but only managed 18th place.
 Another San Remo entry in 1987 resulted in ninth place for "Come dentro un film", which was also the title of the first album he released for CBS in the same year.
 He achieved his best San Remo placement to date in 1988 with "L'amore rubato" finishing third.